Traders gamed financial system to rip off others, London court told

-LONDON (Reuters) - Five traders from Deutsche Bank (DBKGn.DE) and Barclays (BARC.L) gamed the financial system to rip off counterparties in a four- year plot to rig benchmark interest rates, prosecutors alleged on Wednesday.
+LONDON, April 11 (Reuters) - Five traders from Deutsche Bank and Barclays gamed the financial system to rip off counterparties in a four- year plot to rig benchmark interest rates, prosecutors alleged on Wednesday.

 James Waddington, a lawyer for the UK Serious Fraud Office (SFO), told London’s Southwark Crown Court that the defendants fixed the odds “in a zero sum game” as he opened the prosecution case in a trial expected to last until the end of July.